asha23/arlo-timber-framework/README.md

 ## .env-example file

-There is a .env-example file in the root.
-You should fill out the relevant information in this file and then re-save it as .env.
+There is a ```.env-example``` file in the root.
+You should fill out the relevant information in this file and then re-save it as ```.env```.
 Once you have done this, you can then edit the web/wp-config.php file and add salts, or do other configurations.

 There is information for 3 environments contained here, development, production and staging.
 Filling out this information correctly will make sites easier to deploy as it will auto-detect which database to use depending on your environment.